-Facing the asymmetry in AMP, it is non-trivial to decide the lock ordering (who lock first) for both high throughput and low latency.
+Facing the asymmetry in AMP, it is non-trivial to decide the lock ordering (who can lock firstly) for both high throughput and low latency.
 Binding threads only to big cores is an intuitive choice.
 However, using little cores can achieve higher throughput under a lower contention.
 Besides, it may violate the energy target as the energy-aware scheduler~\cite{eassched} could schedule threads to little cores for saving energy.
 Another intuitive approach is to give big cores a fixed higher chance to lock.
-However, the throughput and the latency are mutually competing in AMP.
-Thus, it is hard to find a suitable static proportion that can meet the application's latency requirement and improve the throughput at the same time.
+However, the throughput and the latency are mutually exclusive in AMP.
+It is hard to find a one-size-fits-all (static) setting that can meet the application's latency requirement and improve the throughput simultaneously.